ShinChven/clash-config/README.md

 ## Config Directory Explanation

-After this program is used, here what's in your clash config directory.
+After this program is used, here what's in your clash config directory `~/.config/clash`.

 ```text
 ├── base.yaml               # base config